Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![rls2](assets/rowlevelsecurity_2.png)

 4. Navigate to your server.js file and un-comment the field that contains the control_id by deleting the "//" before searchParams at the beginning of the line.
 Here is where we can place the control_id from our workbook and pass a value to set that control.
 Today, we will hardcode a value, but these can always be set in a more dynamic fashion based on user properties.
+For more information on more dynamic security for embedding, please see the Sigma docs [here](https://help.sigmacomputing.com/hc/en-us/articles/6797945342483-User-Backed-Embedding-).
 Update control-id to 'Product-Brand' (or whatever the control ID was labeled in your workbook) and the controlValue to 'Samsung' as shown in the photos below.

   Before the changes in step 1 your file looks like this: